NSO-developer/nso-docker/README.md

 After installing the prerequisites, there are two methods of deploying Docker.
 Depending on the method, certain networking related aspects of NSO in Docker may not work:

 1. (Easy) Install Docker Desktop and enable WSL2 integration: <https://docs.docker.com/docker-for-windows/wsl/>.
 The Docker engine runs as a separate lightweight WSL2 VM, next to your preferred Linux distro.
 After enabling WSL2 integration with your preferred distro in Docker Desktop settings, docker commands are made available without requiring changes to your Linux distro.
 As a consequence of Docker running in a separate VM, direct network access to containers from Windows and Linux is not possible, only through port mapping: <https://docs.docker.com/docker-for-windows/networking>.
 Other features (volumes, isolated networks, &#x2026;) are not affected.
 2. (A bit more work) Install Docker engine directly in your preferred WSL2 distro: <https://docs.docker.com/engine/install/ubuntu/>.
-This method has feature parity with a "bare" Linux installation, so all aspects of NSO in Docker are expected to work.
+This method has feature parity with a &ldquo;bare&rdquo; Linux installation, so all aspects of NSO in Docker are expected to work.
 Since there is no systemd in WSL2, Docker engine must be started manually the first time WSL2 starts up.

 Note that picking one of the methods does not prevent you from switching to the other (and back).
 If Docker Desktop is installed, enabling WSL2 distro integration will configure your distro at runtime to prefer the engine provided by Docker Desktop.
 This can be disabled, allowing your distro to revert to using its own Docker engine.